status-im/specs/docs/raw/push-notification-server.md

 Otherwise a response MUST NOT be sent.

-Multiple queries MAY be sent for the same token from different public keys to increase deniability.

-A client MAY send request to the server using an ephemeral key at first, in order not to reveal their identity.

-If the request is not successful, they should assume that some public key filtering is in place at the server level and they MAY retry the request using their real identity.
+If `allowed_key_list` is not set `access_token` MUST be set and `encrypted_access_tokens` MUST NOT be set.

+If `allowed_key_list` is set `encrypted_access_tokens` MUST be set and `access_token` MUST NOT be set.

+If `access_token` is returned, the `access_token` SHOULD be used to send push notifications.

+[//]: TODO: Add more details on the exact encryption method, AES-CTR etc

+If `encrypted_access_tokens` are returned, the client SHOULD decrypt each token by generating an `AES` symmetric key from the Diffie–Hellman between the target client and itself
+If AES decryption succeeds it will return a valid [`uuid`](https://tools.ietf.org/html/rfc4122) which is what is used for access_token.
+The token SHOULD be used to send push notifications.

+When querying a notification server an ephemeral key-pair MAY be used.

 ## Sending a push notification

 When sending a push notification, only the `installation_id` for the devices targeted by the message SHOULD be used.

 If a message is for all the user devices, all the `installation_id` known to the client MAY be used.

 The number of devices MAY be capped in order to reduce resource consumption.